AaronErhardt/AaronErhardt.github.io/relm4-book/src/components.md

 ## The close alert

-Like a normal application that's used to edit files, we want to notify the user before accidentally closeing the application and discarding all progress.
+Like a normal application that's used to edit files, we want to notify the user before accidentally closing the application and discarding all progress.
 For this - you might have guessed it already - we will use another component.

 ### The model